What Is Nine Perfect Strangers About?

 Hulu may be the latest place for all your book adaptation needs.
 In addition to making Margaret Atwood’s The Handmaid’s Tale as modern as ever and giving John Green fans the Looking For Alaska adaptation they’ve waited so long for, the streamer is also set to debut Little Fires Everywhere, based on the book by Celeste Ng.
 The show stars Reese Witherspoon and Kerry Washington as very different mothers whose paths overlap.

-So far, a release date has not yet been announced for the Nine Perfect Strangers adaptation, but we're sure this show will be as invigorating as a trip to a health spa...or at least a night curled up reading a really juicy book.
+So far, a release date has not yet been announced for the Nine Perfect Strangers adaptation and the UK broadcast is likely to follow a little while after the US one, but we're sure this show will be as invigorating as a trip to a health spa...or at least a night curled up reading a really juicy book.

 Advertisement